Scottish-Tech-Army/soundscape-backend/docs/deploy.md

 - Set up a config file. *TODO: document with an example.*

-    Before running any of the bash commands, you should source this config file.
+- Source the config file.

     ~~~bash
     . config/my_config_file.sh